devenderbutani21/custompathapp/README.md

-# Custome design UI App
+# Custom design UI App

 Preview of the app